vpikulik/postgres_osm_pbf_fdw/README.md

 Introduction
 ------------

-This is PostgresQL foreign data wrapper that allows to read openstreetmaps *.pbf files.
+This is PostgreSQL foreign data wrapper that allows to read openstreetmaps *.pbf files.

 Requirements
 ------------

-    * postgres
+    * postgresql version 9.3 or 9.4
     * libprotobuf-c
     * json-c
     * zlib